shirsbrunner/shirsbrunner.github.io/src/articles/20260523_living_things/article.md

 Sadly, shops are already closed over the long weekend.
 Time to make ice-tea.
 Or just using a smaller 1l glass from the basement.
 I hope the scoby does not need "enough" tea, even though I believe that less added kombucha might reduce the probability of success.
 Let's see how this develops.

 ### 2026-06-24 Update
-No Scobie grow - the tea developed a layer, but it's improbable, that this is a scoby.
-Based on the instructions, a scobie should be present.
-This might either be related to the base drink (green tea is not recommendet for growing a scobie), to not having enough black tea, or to something completely different, like heat, chance and so on.
+No Scoby grow - the tea developed a layer, but it's improbable, that this is a scoby.
+Based on the instructions, a scoby should be present.
+This might either be related to the base drink (green tea is not recommendet for growing a scoby), to not having enough black tea, or to something completely different, like heat, chance and so on.

+### 2026-09-12 Buying a pet
+In hindsight, maybe this was a veeery thin Scoby.
+I bought a Scoby on the internet and successfully made Kombucha twice already.
+The small disc sank to the ground the first and the second time and a film grew on the top of the tea.
+Initially I thought this was yeast, and threw it away (still drinking the Kombucha).
+The second time I salvaged it and it's now fermenting tea in the vat.
+My fermenting glass is a bit wide and the scoby has the size of a small plate.
+Still, flavours are not bad.
+Apple smells a bit like vinegar, but tastes good.
+Sour cherries has a good taste and a lot more fizz.